 - If you're applying for citizenship through the general procedure, you can start your application process only once you have your PRP and have not left the country for more than 3 months per year, within the last 5 years.

 While the fees around this process vary and will largely be spent on document certification and translation, it’s important to remember that even small costs can add up if you’re making expensive international transfers in order to pay for them.
-As such, it’s a good idea to use Wise to get the real exchange rate - the same one you find on Google - and cut out expensive international bank transfer fees.

 All in all, finding good information about the Russian immigration process can be fairly difficult.
 A good place to start is at your local consulate.
 If you’re not sure where it is, this site has compiled a comprehensive list of Russian embassies around the world.